AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-text-mode-not-saving.md

 # Reports: Changes made in text mode are not applied to reports or views

-When a user makes a change to a report or view in text mode, those changes are not save and applies to the report or view.
+When a user makes a change to a report or view in text mode, those changes are not saved and applied to the report or view.

 _First reported on February 21, 2024._